brunopinheirofreitas/Java/Alura/Alura_Notes.md

     2. The Codepoint need to pass through an encoding, normally those encoding are:
         1. ASCII, UTF8, UTF16, windows 1252
 19. Use serialVersionUID when creating a class.
+20. Generic is GOOD, specific is sometimes BAD.

 **Control Instruction and other objects**